-AG ¶ 20(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.
+AG \P 20(e) the individual has a reasonable basis to dispute the legitimacy of the past-due debt which is the cause of the problem and provides documented proof to substantiate the basis of the dispute or provides evidence of actions to resolve the issue.

-Applicant provided no evidence supporting his contention that the debts of concern to the DOD were fraudulent or incurred by his ex-wife, nor did he provide evidence of any steps that he plans to take to pay or otherwise resolve them.
+Applicant did not provide any evidence explaining how her debts became out of control, nor did she provide any evidence substantiating her contention that they have either been paid or are being paid through payment plans.
 Under these circumstances, none of the mitigating conditions apply.
-I conclude that Applicant has failed to mitigate the financial considerations security concerns.
+I conclude Applicant has failed to mitigate the financial considerations security concern.